 Do your research on brands – and read plenty of reviews – before making a snap decision in the store.

-Buying a refurbished laptop could help you afford a better model laptop that might have otherwise been out of reach.
+If you buy your kid a laptop, a refurbished option could help you afford a better model that might have otherwise been out of reach.
 Plus, your kids won’t even know it wasn’t brand new.

 “I’m all about refurbished, especially for first computers for kids,” says Sara Flowers, co-owner of Tecoso, a computer services company based in Ferndale.